joovnaz/Floomeen/README.md

 The above code let Floomeen "plugging" a new entity, i.e. forcing the state of new entity to start state.
 Notice that an Id of new customer order is required BEFORE plugging operation.
 An empty or null `[FloomeenId]` attributed property (i.e. `CustomerOrderId` in our case) would raise an exception.
 Object unique identification is required by master-slave Floomeen configurations, where internal events are subscribed to align master and slave workflows.
 This is an advanced topic covered later.

+Floomeen can use the following further attributes to map useful FSM properties:

+* `[FloomineStateData]`
+* `[FloomineMachine]`
+* `[FloomineChangedOn]`